 Infrared: Infrared (or Infra-Red) has become the big buzz word in outdoor cooking.
 This all started in 2000 when the patent for the infrared burner expired, releasing this technology to anyone who wanted to build it into a gas grill.
 Over the last several years, this technology has trickled down to gas grills under $500 and across the spectrum of side burners, sear burners, and anything else you might care to use it for.
 Now, the infrared burner is being called the microwave of the outdoor kitchen and credited with salvaging the gas grill industry.
-The question many people seem to have is, do I really need infrared and will it make me a better cook?
+But will infrared and make you a better cook?

 The problem with these claims is that searing doesn’t work that way.
 Searing does not lock in juices—it causes browning and caramelization on the surface of meats.
 This process of browning called the Maillard reaction happens at temperatures between 300 and 500 degrees F/150 to 260 degrees C. So what this leaves us with is that infrared cooks faster.
 That is something you can not argue with.
 It is this fast and hot cooking that is infrared grills' greatest advantage.